Shopify/hydrogen-v1/docs/framework/css-support.md

 ## How it works

 You can build with Tailwind's library or use other methods of styling like vanilla CSS or [CSS Modules](#css-modules).
-All the CSS imported in the app will be extracted at build time as a single asset.
+All CSS that's imported in the app is extracted as a single asset at build time.

 > Note:
 > Make sure to import your stylesheets from a `*.client.jsx` component, or directly from `index.html`.